matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 -   M_DUPLICATE_ANNOTATION: The request is an attempt to send a [duplicate annotation](https://spec.matrix.org/v1.8/client-server-api/#avoiding-duplicate-annotations).

+A homeserver should also protect against clients who modify events sent by the homeserver before signing them.
+If a client modifies an event, such as changing `prev_events` to force costly state resolution, then we should reject that event.
+A homeserver can do this by storing the hash of the proto event in a database, and then on `/send_pdus`, remove the `signatures` key and check if the hash exists in the DB (i.e the homeserver sent the client this exact proto event).
+The homeserver can also then expire the proto event in a timely manner which helps alleviate issues of costly state resolution due to the likelihood of `prev_events` changing as time passes.
+Any kind of client event signing is going to add latency to creating events, which is going to increase the chance of increasing the number of forward extremities.

 A `txn_id` is added to the request parameters.
 Clients should generate an ID unique across requests with the same access token; it will be used by the server to ensure idempotency of requests.